In the 238th Merseyside Derby, Liverpool Fc (The Reds) were beaten 0-2 by the visitors Everton Fc in the Premier League.

 Nathaniel Phillips – 5: Defended reasonably well in place of the injured Henderson but was caught out of pace for the Second Goal that was conceded.

 Xherdan Shaqiri – 6: The Reds looked much better as an attacking side once the Swiss International was brought on but the argument would be that he should have been brought on the beginning of the game!

 Divock Origi – N/A: Playing for minutes and nothing much can be expected.

-Jürgen Klopp – 3: The lack of Senior Centre Back Options is understandable but the decision to persist with Curtis Jones, when better midfield options were available for Klopp itself was beyond baffling!
+Jürgen Klopp – 3: Not much improvement from the Reds away loss to Leicester City Fc and the lack of Senior Centre Back Options is understandable but the decision to persist with Curtis Jones, when better midfield options were available for Klopp itself was beyond baffling!

 After racking up losses which some of them could have been preventable, now seriously begs the question whether Klopp is really up to the challenge!

 Perhaps the mental strenuousness of the job and his unfortunate situation to attend his Mother’s funeral, is taking a mental toll on Klopp which thereby clouds his judgement!